JacobFuller65/NBAcomparisons/README.md

 * A former college player said, "Personally I say their impact while on the floor.
 Stats are difficult because they don't necessarily tell the teams/players play styles.
 The important stats to me are +/- , efficiency, total shot % are important."

-* Stats are measurements,
+  # Stats are Measurements

-Think about
+* With measurements, we need to think about the following factors:

 1. What are we measuring?

 2. How does it impact winning?